TaseerAhmad/Sync.it/README.md

 ### Do you think that Firestore is a good option for a project like this?
 Apparently, if you set it upright, it is possible to decrease the probability of increased reads/writes.
 Can it scale?
 Again, it depends on how you set things up.
 Firebase documentation explains different ways to modeling your database.

+### What was the hardest part of creating the app?
+I believe, creating UI/UX is my weakest point of Android development.
+I am not satisfied until I see the UI is 110% up to my mark.
+This unfortunately, consumes a lot of time, thus, creating frusturation.

+### What was the part you enjoyed the most while creating the app?
+I enjoy converting business logic to an actual code and I have found this repeatedly.
+So, making my own syncing logic, change tracker, MVVM setup, optimizations, code improvement was and is my favourite and my most engaged moment while creating an application.

+P.S, feel free to clone to improve / complete the project.
+But don't forget to link to the original author(me)!